Bail Bonds Fort Worth, TX

 I Can Help You Cover Bail Expenses

 In most criminal cases, after an initial hearing the defendant is offered bail so that they can await their trail in the comfort of their own home rather than a jail cell.
 Bail is considered “insurance” that you will return for your appointed court date.
-There are a few different ways to pay bonds, and only a few of them will see your money returned to you once you have completed your final court appearance.
+There are a few different ways to pay bail bonds in Fort Worth, and only a few of them will see your money returned to you once you have completed your final court appearance.

-At the Law Office of Paul Previte, I not only offer bail bonds, but in many cases, I apply a percentage of what you pay me to your attorney fees.
-Call your Fort Worth bail bonds lawyer today at (817) 857-6307 to discuss your case and the possibility of a bail bond.
+At the Law Office of Paul Previte, I not only offer bail bonds in Forth Worth, Texas, but in many cases, I apply a percentage of what you pay me to your attorney fees.
+Call your Fort Worth bail bonds lawyer today at (817) 339-6693 to discuss your case and the possibility of a bail bond.

 As mentioned previously, it is possible to have your bond expenses returned at the end of your trial.
 If you pay the full bond amount to the court upfront, called a “cash bond”, this money should be returned to you if you are found not guilty or plead to the charges and adhere to all the stipulations of the bond.

 Bonds can range anywhere from a few hundred dollars to ten thousand dollars.
 Not everyone will be able to afford this charge upfront, but you do have options.
 You can pay a Fort Worth bail bondsman a percentage of your bond, typically somewhere between 10 to 20 percent, and have them post the bond for you.
 You will not get this money back, but it will allow the defendant to be released from jail while they await trial.

 Bail bondsmen will suffer serious losses if you violate the terms of your bond, which is why they usually maintain frequent contact with their clients to make sure they are adhering to the rules.
 If you attempt to flee, bail bondsmen are authorized to send bounty hunters after you and force you to attend your court hearings.
 They can also sue you for breach of contract.